 In 2013, Facebook organized an internal hackathon, during which a solution needed to be improved.
 The company wanted to use only one technology in the process of creating native applications.
 From that moment on, Facebook started to use native technologies increasingly in its solutions.
 Zuckerberg admitted that the company used React Native to create its advertising and group manager applications.

 Soon after, React Native technology gained great popularity that it still enjoys today.

 In technical terms, the applications created in React Native are no different from native applications.
 Significant differences appear at the level of creating and maintaining the applications.
 However, one can hope that as this technology develops, the differences will become ever smaller.

-It is worth noting that with the current strong specialization in IT, maintaining two versions of an application may also mean that you need to have a team twice as large as you would if you were running a project in React Native.
+With today’s pronounced focus on IT, maintaining two versions of an application may also mean that you need to have a team twice as large as you would if you were running a project in React Native.

 Is React Native a hybrid technology?